 EXAMPLES: Black Diamond Bionic (1,200g), Grivel G14 (1,065g), Petzl Charlet M10 (1,050g) and non modular Dartwin (850g), Cassin C14 (1,100g), Simond Pitbull (1,067g), Camp Vector (1,100g).

 PROS: All models (apart from the Dartwin), offer the user the ability to either replace worn front points (or you can have a mixed set and ice set for example) or switch between mono and dual points.
-The point arrangements and design are aimed to give maximum climbing performance on both rock and ice.
+The point arrangements and design are aimed to give a maximum climbing performance on both rock and ice.
 The two-piece non-rigid design means these crampons can also be used for general mountaineering, with the better designs giving good resistance to balling up even without anti-balling plates.

 CONS: Heavier than a plain C2 and more expensive (offset by the fact that you can replace worn front points).
-Some models ball up as badly as a C3 crampons, requiring anti-balling plates.
+Some models ball up as badly as C3 crampons, requiring anti-balling plates.

 C2+ SUMMARY: Very much down to the actual crampon itself, with some models being better than others, but I think the C2+ replaces the older C3 concept for most UK users and is probably the way to go for those who don’t mind paying an extra £30 and carrying a couple more hundred grams of steel.